-C Ltd, a company, leases a property to X, a charitable body, at an inadequate rental.
+C Ltd, a company (lessor) leases a property to X (lessee), a charitable body, at an inadequate rental.
 X uses the property in the derivation of exempt income.

-A "person" includes a company and an unincorporated body of persons (section OB 1) and therefore X. Section GD 10(1) applies to a lease of property "by a company to any person" at an inadequate rent.
-Under subsection (2), the section applies to the extent that the property is used by the lessee in the derivation of gross income or exempt income.
-An adequate rent determined by the Commissioner is therefore deemed payable.
-Although a deduction is allowed under section BD 2(1), this is denied by section BD 2(2)(b) as the expenditure is incurred in the derivation of exempt income.
-In this case, C derives gross income in the amount of the adequate rent, but X is unable to claim a matching deduction.
+A "person" includes a company and an unincorporated body of persons (section 29 Interpretation Act 1999) and therefore X. Section GD 10(1) applies to a lease of property "by a company to any person" at a less than adequate rent.
+Under subsection (2), the section applies to the extent that the property is used by the lessee in the derivation of assessable income or exempt income.
+Therefore, an adequate rent determined by the Commissioner is deemed payable and is also deemed to have been "incurred" by X for the purpose of section DA 1.